-Vehicle carshell manufacturing activities, coordinated with design progress, continued in Spain in October and early November2018.
-Regarding CAF design submittals, nine intermediate design packages still have comments to be resolved, and final design packages are scheduled to be 100% submitted by the end of 2018.
-Carshell structural testing commenced on the second vehicle to be manufactured in Spain, and is scheduled to be completed in late November 2018.
-Fire endurance testing is scheduled to start in mid-November 2018 and continue for the various shell elements at least through the end of the year.
-The first carshell segment of the third vehicle has completed manufacturing in Spain except for painting.
+Vehicle carshell manufacturing activities, coordinated with design progress, continued in Spain and in Elmira, NY in November and early December 2018.

+In Spain, CAF design has reached the Final Design stage for all packages, with only two comments remaining to be resolved from the Intermediate Design package submittals.
+PLTC continues to state that Final Design packages are scheduled to be 100% submitted by the end of 2018.
+Carshell structural testing was completed on the second vehicle to be manufactured in Spain, and is currently undergoing data analysis.
+Floor and roof fire endurance testing was postponed again, and is currently scheduled for the end of January 2019.
+MTA is concerned with the continuing schedule slippages for these tests and plans to send a letter of concern to PLTP.
+All carshell segments of the third vehicle have completed manufacturing.
 Also, although the P3 contract requires solar-powered wayside track lubricators, CAF's design included only on-board lubricators.
 MTA and PLTC continue to evaluate the relative benefits of the two systems.
 However, if a wayside system is found to be preferred, MTA will need to verify that acquired right of way can accommodate wayside installation before approving the change, since PLTP's reviews to date for potential changes to the Limits of Disturbance has not taken wayside equipment into consideration.

 Vehicle final assembly is taking place in CAF's facility in Elmira, NY.
-All five carshell segments of the first vehicle, modules A, B, C1, C2 and D, have been received in Elmira and three carshell segments of the first vehicle have commenced final assembly activity.
+All five carshell segments of the first vehicle, modules A, B, C1, C2 and D, continue undergoing final assembly activity, including installation of wall, floor and roof insulation, wireway trays and harnesses, wiring and Nora rubber flooring.
 MTA rejected CAF's requested design deviation to utilize the current environmental test chamber in Elmira, which is shorter than the overall vehicle, for a second time.
 CAF has stated that it will resubmit its request with justification for testing in the existing test chamber, which can accommodate 4 of the 5 segments at a time, but MTA has not yet received the resubmittal.